Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/getting-started-with-adobe-experience-platform/rules-and-xdm-events.md

 ### Validate the event data with AEP Assurance

-Connect to an Assurance Session to inspect that the AEP Request Event has the correct data.
-To set up an Assurance session with the Sample app, follow the steps in [Using AEP Assurance](https://aep-sdks.gitbook.io/docs/beta/experience-platform-extension/tutorials/tutorial-1-edge-extension-setup#using-aep-assurance).
+Connect to an Assurance Session to inspect that the Adobe Experience Platform Request Event has the correct data.
+To set up an Assurance session with the Sample app, follow the steps in the [using Adobe Experience Platform Assurance guide](https://aep-sdks.gitbook.io/docs/resources/user-guides/getting-started-with-adobe-experience-platform#using-aep-assurance).

-* Once connected to Project Griffon, search for AEP Request Event in your session.
+* Once connected to Project Griffon, search for the Adobe Experience Platform Request Event in your session.
 * Check that the XDM data for the `product.review` event is correctly updated with the two new fields  `ratingDate` and `ratingSource`.

 ### Extra credit: Update rule/add new rule of your choice

-Add a new rule in Adobe Experience Launch or update the one created in the previous steps.
-Then validate that the rule was correctly executed for your use-case using AEP Assurance and/or Mobile SDK logging.
+Add a new rule in Adobe Experience Platform Launch or update the one created in the previous steps.
+Then validate that the rule was correctly executed for your use case using Adobe Experience Platform Assurance and/or Mobile SDK logging.

 ### Next steps

-Find more details about the AEP Mobile SDK Rules Engine and the supported rule types, see [Rules Engine](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine) and GitHub [adobe/aepsdk-rulesengine-ios](https://github.com/adobe/aepsdk-rulesengine-ios).
+Find more details about the Adobe Experience Platform Mobile SDK Rules Engine and the supported rule types, please read the [Rules Engine documentation](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine) and the [Rules Engine GitHub](https://github.com/adobe/aepsdk-rulesengine-ios).

-For more rules examples in Adobe Experience Launch, see the following links:
+For more rules examples in Adobe Experience Platform Launch, see the following links:

 * [Attach data to SDK events](https://aep-sdks.gitbook.io/docs/resources/user-guides/attach-data)
 * [Modify data in SDK events](https://aep-sdks.gitbook.io/docs/resources/user-guides/modify-data)